 Quality forages are an integral part of a profitable livestock operation; from planting to harvesting and grazing to healthier animals.
 We understand the importance of a productive and flourishing forage stand, no matter the climate or soil type.

-For this reason, Grassland Oregon has worked on improving forages through broad breeding programs.
+For this reason, GO Seed has worked on improving forages through broad breeding programs.
 By thinking outside the box, we strive to develop that unique piece that will complete your puzzle.
 We are constantly selecting for varieties that include such traits as high nutrient density and yield, palatability, drought tolerance, persistence, adaptability, low maintenance, and tolerance to low fertility soils.
 Each variety is created according to the needs of our customers and carefully fits into the bigger picture.

 COVER CROPS FOR THE FUTURE